10 Things to Do in Rio de Janeiro in August

 Municipal Theatre| ©José Eduardo Nucci

-In Rio de Janeiro art is very important, that's why every August 19th the Theatre Artist's Day is celebrated.
-It is a special date where creative work is honoured, therefore recreational activities are organized that you can't miss.
-Throughout the month you'll find something to see, such as play samples and opera performances.
-To learn more about the history of local art, you can take a look at the best museums in Rio de Janeiro.
+Art is very important in Rio de Janeiro, which is why Theatre Artist Day is celebrated every 19th of August.
+It is a special date that honours creative work, and recreational activities are organised that are not to be missed.
+Throughout the month, you will find something to see, such as exhibitions and opera performances.
+To learn more about the history of local art, you can check out the best museums in Rio de Janeiro.

 Of course, the best place to experience this day is in the city's theatres.
-The price of the performances will depend on the theatre and the type of play.
-For example, there are cheap options from 15 euros to 70 euros.
-In general, I recommend you to go to the Municipal Theatre: it is an imposing façade, where well-known Brazilian artists perform.
-The plays on the Theatre Artist's Day are magical, fun and engaging.
+The price of tickets depends on the theatre and the type of play.
+For example, there are affordable options ranging from £15 to £70.
+In general, I recommend visiting the Municipal Theatre: it has an imposing façade and hosts performances by renowned Brazilian artists.
+The plays on Theatre Artist Day are magical, entertaining and captivating.

 10. Take a tour of Rio de Janeiro's harvests